jradavenport/jradavenport.github.io/astr511wi23.md

 # Galactic Astronomy

 This is the website for the graudate level Astronomy 511, Winter 2023 edition.
+This course is cross-listed as ASTR 497 for senior-level astro majors.

 ## Resources